Urban Cooling Device

 Under the structure, there is a basin of water, from which an electric pump draws to transport it up through the central duct.
 Once at the top, the water will fall back on the structure, generating cascades and multiple refractions of the water.
 As the wind blows through the fossil, it is cooled by the water, and a diffuse humidity area is generated.
 Being the water underground, it will naturally be cooler than the outside temperature.
 This recirculation will lower the perceived temperature in the area.
 The process is known as evaporative cooling, whereby water vapor is added to the air, causing the temperature to drop.
 Evaporative cooling adds cool moisture into the air, making it comfortable to breathe.

 The wind analyses guided us in organizing the layout of the area and the distribution of the devices.
-We have positioned them where the wind flow is guaranteed throughout the year at different blowing directions.
+We have positioned them where the wind flow is guaranteed throughout the year in different blowing directions.

 We found these points crossing the data on the wind flows at higher speeds.
 We chose to place clusters of 2 to 3 devices, to have flows of cool air between them to multiply the cooling effect.